mrdbourke/cs329s-ml-deployment-tutorial/README.md

 7. Notice a "Predict" button appears when you upload an image to the app, click it and see what happens.

 8. The app breaks because it tries to contact Google Cloud Platform (GCP) looking for a machine learning model and it either:
- a. won't be able to find the model (wrong API call or the model doesn't exist)
+ * won't be able to find the model (wrong API call or the model doesn't exist)
- b. won't be able to use the existing model because the credentials are wrong (seen below)
+ * won't be able to use the existing model because the credentials are wrong (seen below)
 ![credential error](https://raw.githubusercontent.com/mrdbourke/cs329s-ml-deployment-tutorial/main/images/streamlit-app-first-error-youll-run-into.png)

 This is a good thing!
-It means our app is trying to contact GCP (using functions in `food-vision/app.py` and `food-vision/utils.py`.
+It means our app is trying to contact GCP (using functions in `food-vision/app.py` and `food-vision/utils.py`).

 Now let's learn how to get a model hosted on GCP.